Code-Institute-Submissions/stellaexp-first-stream/README.md

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ## Existing Features
+1. Sticky Navbar
+* However far the user scrolls down, they will always have navigation at the top of their screen.
+* On mobile, it utilises Bootstraps responsive 'Hamburger' menu
+2. CSS on hover button
+* This entices users to click on the button, to lead them onto finding out more about the restaurant.
+3. jQuery Toggle Functionality
+* Invited users to click on each block, revealing more about the restaurant.
+4. Google Maps API
+* This lets users see where the fictional restaurant is using Google Maps and allows them to interact with the map.
+5. Bootstrap
+* Bootstrap has responsive functionality that was particularly useful when it came to the images on the 'Menu' section of the site.

 Feature 1 - allows users X to achieve Y, by having them fill out Z ...
 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.